-You have questions about studying medicine at UMCH?
+You have questions about studying medicine at UMFST-UMCH?

 We have compiled the answers to the most frequently asked questions for you.

-The campus is a branch of the state-run UMFST of Targu Mures, which will be offering a study programme from September 2019 in human medicine in English.
+The campus is a branch of the Romanian University of Medicine, Pharmacy, Science and Technology of Targu Mures (UMFST), offering a study program in human medicine in English.
 The advantages of studying medicine in English for your professional future are obvious.
-By practising your language skills during your studies, you will deepen them and set the course for a successful career at an early stage – not only in an international context.
+By practicing your language skills during your studies, you will deepen them and set the course for a successful career at an early stage – not only in an international context.
 The English language predominates in science and research and serves international communication.
 At the same time, you broaden your linguistic and cultural horizon by studying in an international environment.
 Connect with other students who also like to look beyond their own horizons while you are studying.
-The theoretical lectures take place on a campus building in Hamburg-Bahrenfeld with modern equipment and administration.
-In small groups, you will be closely supported until your successful graduation by motivated teaching staff.
-Teaching at the bedside from the 3rd academic year onwards takes place in the UMCH teaching hospitals.
+The theoretical lectures take place in a campus building in Hamburg-Bahrenfeld with modern equipment and administration.
+In small groups, you will be closely supported until graduation by motivated teaching staff.
+Teaching bedside from the 3rd academic year onwards takes place in the UMFST-UMCH Teaching Hospitals.

 No. As a student at the campus, you are enrolled at the University of Medicine, Pharmacy, Sciences and Technology of Targu Mures.
 The university is one of the leading state medical faculties in Romania.
 The campus is a branch of the UMFST of Targu Mures.

-At UMCH, classes are taught in English.
-Only the bedside teaching (the practical clinical part in the years 3 to 6) at the German partner hospitals or clinics is in German.
+At UMFST-UMCH, classes are taught in English.
+Bedside teaching (the clinical-practical part in years 3 to 6) at the German partner hospitals or clinics is in German/English.

-The bedside teaching in Targu Mures (the practical clinical part in the years 3 to 6) takes place in English.
+The bedside teaching in Targu Mures (the practical clinical part in years 3 –6) takes place in English.
 An English certificate is not mandatory for the application, but your knowledge of English will be tested during the selection interview.
 Medical studies in English are generally easy for German high school graduates to master.
-Furthermore, during the first year, the course medical terminology is taught, which introduces students to medical terminology in English.
+Furthermore, during the first year, the course medical terminology that introduces students to medical terminology is taught in English.

-In order to participate in clinical education in Germany (years 3 to 6), international students must have a language level of approximately B2 in the German language by the beginning of the 3rd academic year.
+In order to participate in clinical education in Germany (years 3–6), international students must have a language level of approximately B2 in the German language by the beginning of the third academic year.